 And it looks pretty darn cute with her pink door and wall full of raindrops too.
 Here’s a shot of her getting in on the fun, just to show you the scale of things.
 She can easily reach that top shelf and see herself in the mirror (with a little headroom for when she grows a bit more).

 Now that there are no longer bare walls everywhere, the room is suddenly feeling a lot more finished, although I’m sure it’ll continue to evolve as she grows.
 Just kidding Clara, no more growing is allowed!
 Plus I still have some pretty lofty goals for her big walk-in closet (that thing is destined to be a hidden playhouse within her room – she actually picked this room for that closet).

 Oh and with seven days to spare, we’re officially working on Clara’s Christmas present (it’s a tradition of ours to hand-make something for her, like this, this, and this).
 Looks like it’s going to be down to the wire again… which seems to be an annual tradition for us as well.
 Are you guys doing any last-minute holiday shopping/building/decorating?
 How about adding little pockets of fun to a kids room?
 Or finally hanging art that you’ve been meaning to get to for, oh, half a year now?

 Psst- A few folks have told us about an unsavory ad for League of Angels on our sidebar and an annoying pop up for Aveeno, both of which aren’t authorized, so we’re working on blocking ’em.
-Please let us know if you ever see anything inappropriate or any pop-up whatsoever, those are never cool with us, and we’d love a screen grab and the url/site that it links to so we can get them blocked.
-So sorry for the trouble!
+Please let us know if you ever see anything inappropriate (or any pop-up whatsoever) since they’re never cool with us, and we’d love a screen grab and the url/site that it links to so we can get them blocked.
+Sorry for the trouble!